telboy007/donjon_to_homebrewery/README.md

 ## Features
 * Uses AI to enhance the dungeon flavour text, suggest a boss and lair details, and adds two adventure hooks.
 * Adds any monster stat blocks that exist in the SRD to the document and lists the ones it had to skip (5e only)
+* Creates a dungeon boss treasure horde and adds rollable table for extra flavour text (if AI used)
 * Collects all the monsters and magical items into easy to use reference tables with sourcebook page number (5e, 4e limited)
 * Provides total XP and a breakdown of combat encounter difficulty types (5e only, 4e limited)
 * Adds page breaks throughout the document regardless of ruleset to reduce amount of manual editing required